514-725-4764 1819 Jean Talon est, suite 250 Montréal, Québec, H2E 1T4

 Contact us at 514-725-4764

-Quick appointments, often the same day.
-Dental emergency available!
+Fast appointments, often the same day.
+Dental emergency services available!

-Easy access by car or public transport.
-Metro Fabre station, Papineau exit.
+Easy access by car or public transportation.
+Fabre Metro Station, Papineau exit.

 Contact Us